News article hero image

 Greater London

-1. By far and away, people in Northern Ireland are the most likely to need a mortgage in order to own their own home (42%).
+1. By far and away, people in Northern Ireland are the most likely to need a mortgage to own their own home (42%).
 Of all UK regions, Northern Ireland has the most significant contrast between those who own a home outright and those who do so with a mortgage, with the percentage of those in Northern Ireland owning outright being less than any other part of the UK, sitting at just 15%.

-2. Londoners are also some of the least likely to own their home outright, with 21% stating that they do so.
-They’re also some of the least likely to own with a mortgage, as just 15% currently have one.
+1. Londoners are also some of the least likely to own their home outright, with 16% stating that they do so.
+They’re also some of the least likely to own with a mortgage, as just 11% currently have one.

 Average house prices in the UK in 2024